 Despite these impressive numbers, many small business owners are still unaware of the benefits that a well-structured asset finance facility can bring to their business.
 The route to finance is still, for many, through traditional channels.

-Asset finance – A fast growing finance option
+Asset finance - a fast growing finance option

-Access to finance is a common challenge for SMEs who can see the potential to grow their business but don’t have enough working capital to pursue the opportunities.
+I believe that access to finance is a common challenge for SMEs who can see the potential to grow their business but don’t have enough working capital to pursue the opportunities.

 A key benefit of asset finance is that it offers an effective solution to this problem by spreading the cost of an asset over its useful working life.
 A well-structured hire purchase or leasing facility gives a business access to the vehicles, machinery or technology solutions they need without compromising cash flow.

 Repayments can be structured to take account of seasonal cash flow fluctuations and hire purchase charges, while leasing payments can be offset against pre-tax profits.
 Additionally, there are no restrictions in the choice of supplier, and asset finance can be used for both new and second hand assets.